ProdriveTechnologies/texlive-modular/README.md

 (non-blacklisted) file is stored in a separate tarball.
 Tarballs are named after the path of the subtree, where `/` is substituted with `--`.

-# How these tarballs were generated.
+# How these tarballs were generated

 The official tarballs were downloaded, having the following checksums: